eloquent/mooch/README.md

 In June 2013, [Twitter officially retired version 1.0 of their API].
-Since version 1.1 of the Twitter API [requires OAuth authentication for every request], this effectively meant the end of client-side only Twitter applications.
+Since version 1.1 of the Twitter API [requires OAuth authentication for every request], this effectively meant the end of client-side only, unauthenticated Twitter applications.

 This is still the case.
-It is *still* impossible to write a secure, client-side only application that uses the Twitter API, even for information that is publicly available without authentication from the Twitter website.
+It is *still* impossible to write a secure, client-side only application that uses the Twitter API without forcing users to log in via Twitter, even for information that is publicly available without authentication from the Twitter website.
 That's where *Mooch* comes in.

 *Mooch* is the simplest possible server-side component for creating primarily client-side Twitter applications.